What is a service animal?

 - Do not be offended if the person does not feel like discussing his/her disability or the assistance the Service Animal provides.
 Not everyone wants to be a walking-talking “show and tell” exhibit.

-Assistance Dogs International has a video on their website called We Welcome Service Animals.
-It is produced by the California Hotel & Lodging Association Education Foundation.
+We Welcome Service Animals is produced by the California Hotel & Lodging Association Education Foundation.
 Although it has not been updated to reflect the March 2011 changes in the access laws, it still provides a good overview about assistance dogs for business owners and others.